 All animals were observed twice daily.
 Body weights were recorded initially, approximately weekly for the first 13 weeks, at 4-week intervals thereafter, and at study termination.
-Clinical findings were recorded on day 3 for male rats, day 4 for female rats and male mice, day 5 for female mice, and at 4-week intervals beginning week 5 for all animals.
+Clinical findings were recorded on day 4 for male mice and day 5 for female mice and at 4-week intervals beginning week 5 for all animals.